-Use the following procedure to record individual plant-count entries in the Field Notes (plant damage is applied to the percent of the crop remaining):
+Use the following procedure to record individual plant-count entries in the Field Notes section of the appraisal worksheet (plant damage is applied to the percent of the crop remaining):

-C. Plant Damage Method (Part I - Appraisal Worksheet, items 22 and 23) (continued)
+C. Plant Damage Method (Part I - Appraisal Worksheet, items 22 and 23) (Continued)

-- (a) Determine the number of original nodes (above the cotyledonary node) on the date of damage for a representative 20-plant sample.
-(The number of original nodes will be the number of nodes per plant for the stage times 20 (e.g. V9 stage, 9 nodes times 20 = 180 original nodes). - (b) Determine the number of nodes cutoff and/or broken over on each plant in the 20-plant sample and enter in item 34 of the "Field Notes" section.
+- (a) Determine the number of original nodes (above the cotyledonary node) on the date of damage for a representative 20-plant sample and enter in item 33.
+(The number of original nodes will be the number of nodes per plant for the stage times 20 (e.g., V9 stage, 9 nodes times 20 = 180 original nodes). - (b) Determine the number of nodes cutoff and/or broken over on each plant in the 20-plant sample and enter in item 34.

 An individual plant may have nodes broken over as well as nodes cut off above the break.
-In such cases, both are recorded.
+In such cases, the total nodes above the cutoff or break are recorded.

 - (c) Total the number of nodes cutoff and/or broken over.
-Divide the total by the total number of nodes on the date of damage to arrive at the percent of nodes destroyed. - (d) Refer to exhibit 13 (Cutoff/Breakover) to determine the percent of damage. - (e) For R stages and determinate V stages V9 VN, determine the percent defoliation on each plant.
-Obtain the average and apply to the appropriate defoliation table (exhibit 14 (Indeterminate Soybean Defoliation Percent of Damage) or exhibit 15 (Determinate Soybean Defoliation Percent of Damage)) to arrive at the percent damage for the sample.
-Enter the percent damage in item 35 of the appraisal worksheet.
-On cutoffs or breakovers, count only trifoliolate leaflets below cutoff or breakover point on the stem in determining defoliation. - (f) To obtain the appraisal, multiply the percent potential (100 percent damage) by the APH yield. - (2) Refer to exhibit 18 for illustrations of defoliation (Fig. 1), a cutoff with defoliation (Fig. 2), and a breakover with defoliation (Fig. 3).
+Divide the total by the total number of nodes on the date of damage to arrive at the percent of nodes destroyed. - (d) Refer to Exhibit 13 (Cutoff/Breakover) to determine the percent of damage. - (e) For R stages and determinate V stages V9 VN, determine the percent defoliation on each plant.
+Obtain the average defoliation percent and apply to the appropriate defoliation table (Exhibit 14 (Indeterminate Soybean Defoliation Percent of Damage) or Exhibit 15 (Determinate Soybean Defoliation Percent of Damage)) to arrive at the percent damage for the sample.
+Enter this percent damage in item 35 of the appraisal worksheet.
+On cutoffs or breakovers, count only trifoliolate leaflets below cutoff or breakover point on the stem in determining defoliation. - (f) To obtain the appraisal, multiply the percent potential (100 percent damage) by the APH yield. - (2) Refer to Exhibit 18 for illustrations of defoliation (Fig. 1), a cutoff with defoliation (Fig. 2), and a breakover with defoliation (Fig. 3).

-D. Seed Count Method - (Part II, items 43 through 55 of appraisal worksheet).
+D. Seed Count Method - (Part II, items 43 through 55 of appraisal worksheet)